HamraWG/HamerTheGame/README.md

 - Web Font Loader.

 ## Compatibility, assist
-It's just adapted and tested on Google Chrome v57 and inaccessible for assistive technology
+It's just adapted and tested on Google Chrome v57 and inaccessible for assistive technology.